Complete Guide of Car Suspension System

 Suspension Parts Names and Short Descriptions

 There are two major suspension system parts in most modern designs.
 They include dampening and spring mechanisms.
-Other components that make up the suspension system are strut, bushings, joints, and linkages just to mention a few.
+Other components that make up the suspension system are the strut, bushings, joints, and linkages, just to mention a few.
 Here is a list of various suspension system parts and functions:

 Springs

 Springs enable the vehicle to withstand any bumps you come across while driving.
-The spring also provides support to your vehicle enabling it to hold extra weight without bending or sagging.
-You need to also know that the spring is a vital part of the suspension system that helps the vehicle to remain at a predetermined height.
-Here are the three major types of coil uses in designing the suspension system of modern vehicles:
+The spring also provides support to your vehicle, enabling it to hold extra weight without bending or sagging.
+You also need to know that the spring is a vital part of the suspension system that helps the vehicle to remain at a predetermined height.
+Here are the three major types of coils used in designing the suspension system of modern vehicles:

 When you drive over bumps, the movement of the wheel is transferred to the wishbone.
 It then moves the torsion bar and causes the torsion’s twist, making it behave like a spring.
 This system is used by automobile companies in most European countries.